indiamaris/CDWM-Projetos-2023/README.md

 -   Write clean code like a pro
 -   Apply best practices
 -   Check versions and change settings according to current documentation.

+# INDIA games 2023

+This is the project I built in Ultimate React18 course but it's not exactly the same as the mentor did, I made my changes, I made different choices for icons, I inserted stars and I let my creativity flow.
+After that project I fell having better and solid understanding of React and I am fully able to build real-world applications with React and TypeScript.

+In general, IndiaGames is a video game discovery web app that helps you find new and exciting games to play.
+With IndiaGames, you can search for games by platform, genre, and more.

 ## Getting Started